 Response to Energy Emergencies in California & Contingency Planning

-The California Office of Emergency Services (CalOES) is the primary agency for responding to all California emergencies.
+The California Governor's Office of Emergency Services (CalOES) is the primary agency for responding to all California emergencies.
 The Energy Commission works with and provides support to CalOES in the form of information gathering, technical expertise, programs, and contingency planning.
-In the past two decades, the Energy Commission has responded to energy disruptions as a result of fire, earthquake, civil unrest, and supply distrubances.
+In the past two decades, the Energy Commission has responded to energy disruptions as a result of fire, earthquake, civil unrest, and supply disturbances.

 The principal contingency planning programs include the Energy Emergency Response Plan, Petroleum Fuels Set-Aside Program, Local Government Program, Economic Assistance Program, and Demand Reduction Program.

 (June 2014, publication #CEC-600-2014-006) (PDF file, 234 pgs, 3.6 megabytes)